Summary of Job Duties

 - Occasional lifting, carrying, walking and standing

-- Frequent speech communication, hearing and listening to maintain communication with employees and citizens
+- Speech and hearing to maintain communications with other employees

 - Works primarily in a clean, comfortable environment

 - Standard business and professional tools and equipment including computer and peripheral equipment

 - This position may require the incumbent to occasionally use personal equipment (e.g. vehicle, cell phone, tools, etc.) in the course of their employment

 For Veterans preference: Please show all of your employment history, including military service and attach related documentation (DD214) on the application.